Joint 61st PAP Annual Convention and 8th ARUPS Congress

 Global Director of Wellbeing for Trust & Safety, Concentrix

-17. Psychological Practice in Family Court Civil Cases
+17. Psychological Practice in Family Court Civil Cases in the Philippines

 Hon.
 Judge Jose Nathaniel S. Andal